electricimp/Google-PubSub/Examples/README.md

 });
 ```
 ![Imp verification code](http://imgur.com/HzSt05P.png)
+Note, this verification is needed only once per one IMP Agent.
+Make sure the above code is not included in your application source code (e.g. in PushSubscriber example), otherwise message receiving will not work.
 - In Google Search Console click to the link "Confirm successful upload by visiting ... in your browser" and then click "Verify".
 ![Search console steps](http://imgur.com/l8z6WvP.png)
 You should receive success message like "Congratulations, you have successfully verified your ownership of ..."